cockroachdb/docs/v21.1/build-a-java-app-with-cockroachdb.md

     <a href="build-a-spring-app-with-cockroachdb-mybatis.html"><button style="width: 25%" class="filter-button">Use <strong>MyBatis-Spring</strong></button></a>
 </div>

-This tutorial shows you how to build a simple Java application with CockroachDB and the Java JDBC driver.
+This tutorial shows you how to build a simple CRUD Java application with CockroachDB and the Java JDBC driver.

 {% include {{page.version.version}}/app/java-version-note.md %}